King Diamond (band): "Them" and Conspiracy (1988–1989)

 Following the completion of the Abigail tour, guitarist Mike Moon and bassist Timi Hansen were replaced by Pete Blakk and Hal Patino, respectively.
-On 20 June 1988, King Diamond released the third album "Them", which was recorded at M.M.C.
+On 18 July 1988, King Diamond released its third album "Them", which was recorded at M.M.C.
 Studio in Copenhagen, Denmark.
 Another concept album, "Them" charted at number 38 on the Swedish album chart, number 65 on the Dutch album chart, and at number 89 on the Billboard 200, making it King Diamond's highest charting album in the U.S. to date.
 Another music video was also shot, this time for the single "Welcome Home".
 On 1 November, the group released The Dark Sides EP, a collection of previously released material as well as one unreleased track.

 Following the completion of the supporting tour for "Them", Mikkey Dee left King Diamond.
 However, he was rehired to play drums on the band's follow-up album, after which he was replaced by Snowy Shaw.
 On 21 August 1989, King Diamond released its fourth album Conspiracy, which charted at number 41 on the Swedish album chart, number 64 on the Dutch album chart, and at number 111 on the Billboard 200.
 A continuation of the storyline from "Them", Conspiracy was the first King Diamond album to be recorded in the United States; it was tracked at Rumbo Recording Studios in Canoga Park, California.
 A music video was also made for the track "Sleepless Nights".